Unboxed-Software/solana-course/content/anchor-cpi.md

 # Overview

-In this lesson we’ll go over:
+In this lesson you'll learn how to:

-- How to make Cross Program Invocations (CPIs) in Anchor
+- Make Cross Program Invocations (CPIs) in Anchor
-- How to create and use custom Anchor Errors
+- Create and use custom Anchor Errors
-- How to use the `init-if-needed` constraint
+- Use the `init-if-needed` constraint

 ### Cross Program Invocations (CPIs) with Anchor

 As a refresher, CPIs allow programs to invoke instructions on other programs using the `invoke` or `invoke_signed` functions.
 This allows for the composability of Solana programs.

-While making CPIs directly using `invoke` or `invoke_signed` is still an option, Anchor also provides a simplified way to make CPIs.
-Making CPIs the Anchor way requires the equivalent of a `cpi` module which includes functions that support making CPIs using a `CpiContext`.
-Some programs have a crate which includes the `cpi` module.
-Alternatively, you can create the `cpi` module for a program you intend to invoke if:
+While making CPIs directly using `invoke` or `invoke_signed` is still an option, Anchor also provides a simplified way to make CPIs by using a `CpiContext`.

-- You have access to the IDL of the program
-- You have access to the source code of the program

-In this lesson, we will go over CPIs in Anchor using the `anchor_spl` crate which includes module required to make CPIs to the SPL Token Program.
+In this lesson, you'll use the `anchor_spl` crate to make CPIs to the SPL Token Program.
 You can explore the `anchor_spl` crate [here](https://docs.rs/anchor-spl/latest/anchor_spl/#).

 ### `CpiContext`